 While Google is synonymous with great company culture, Adobe is synonymous with creativity.
-Like we said, they avoid micromanagement so employees can freely create.
+As we said, they avoid micromanagement so employees can freely create.
 Additionally, they avoid ratings to create employee capabilities because they want their employees to naturally and productively create.
 Managers at Adobe are more like coaches and let their employees set goals and determine how they should be assessed.

-Building a great company culture doesn’t require a massive budget, whatever your financial situation, company size and industry, a great company culture is completely within your means.
+Building a great company culture doesn’t require a massive budget, whatever your financial situation, company size, and industry, building a great company culture is completely within your means.
 As long you invest genuine time and interest in the happiness and well being of your employees then a positive company culture will grow.
 Use the tips below to build a great company culture at your workplace.

 If you don’t have healthy employees then you’ll struggle immensely to create a great company culture.
-Your employees should be at their best – physically, mentally and emotionally.
+Your employees should be at their best – physically, mentally, and emotionally.
 Why?
 Because your employees are the core of your company, without them, success would just be a dream.
-Therefore, as managers, you need to offer as many resources, tools and on-site opportunities for your employees so that they can live their healthiest life – whether inside or outside the office.
+Therefore, as managers, you need to offer as many resources, tools, and on-site opportunities for your employees so that they can live their healthiest life – whether inside or outside the office.

 No reality exists where building a great company culture means starting from ground zero.
 Instead, you need to enhance the current culture.
 Employees can’t be expected to make a complete 180!
-Ask your employees what they like about the current company culture, what they don’t like and what suggestions they have to help create and foster a great company culture that works for everyone.
+Ask your employees what they like about the current company culture, what they don’t like, and what suggestions they have to help create and foster a great company culture that works for everyone.